howerj/libforth/fth/readme.md

 as a series of Forth words.
 This program would need to be translated before it could be used with libforth - but it looks to be a very useful program.

+* c2md.fth

+This is a placeholder file, it will implement a preprocessor for a specially marked up C file, allowing it to be converted to markdown.

 <style type="text/css">body{margin:40px auto;max-width:850px;line-height:1.6;font-size:16px;color:#444;padding:0 10px}h1,h2,h3{line-height:1.2}</style>